Skip to Content

 US colleges failed to hold students accountable for antisemitic harassment, House committee says

-By Karina Tsui, CNN
+By Karina Tsui and Jeff Winter, CNN

 (CNN) — A Republican-led investigation into antisemitism on college campuses found that administrators “overwhelmingly failed” to clamp down on students and faculty who engaged in antisemitic behavior following Hamas’ attack on Israel last year.

-The 325-page report released by the US House Education Committee Thursday states that college officials made “astounding concessions” to organizers of pro-Palestinian encampments, while withholding support from Jewish students.
+The 325-page report released by the US House Education Committee Thursday states college officials made “astounding concessions” to organizers of pro-Palestinian encampments, while withholding support from Jewish students.

 “For over a year, the American people have watched antisemitic mobs rule over so-called elite universities, but what was happening behind the scenes is arguably worse,” Republican Chairwoman Virginia Foxx, who led the investigation, said in a statement.